Copyright 2020- The Blackjax Authors.

 [docs] update_info: NamedTuple

-[docs] def init(particles: ArrayLikeTree, init_update_params): # Infer the number of particles from the size of the leading dimension of # the first leaf of the inputted PyTree. num_particles = jax.tree_util.tree_flatten(particles)[0][0].shape[0] weights = jnp.ones(num_particles) / num_particles return SMCState(particles, weights, init_update_params)
+[docs] def init(particles: ArrayLikeTree, init_update_params: ArrayTree) -> SMCState: """Initialize the SMC state.
+Parameters ---------- particles: ArrayLikeTree Initial particles, typically sampled from the prior. init_update_params: ArrayTree Initial parameters for the update function.
+Returns ------- SMCState Initial state with uniform weights. """ # Infer the number of particles from the size of the leading dimension of # the first leaf of the inputted PyTree. num_particles = jax.tree_util.tree_flatten(particles)[0][0].shape[0] weights = jnp.ones(num_particles) / num_particles return SMCState(particles, weights, init_update_params)

 [docs] def step( rng_key: PRNGKey, state: SMCState, update_fn: Callable, weight_fn: Callable, resample_fn: Callable, num_resampled: Optional[int] = None, ) -> tuple[SMCState, SMCInfo]: """General SMC sampling step. `update_fn` here corresponds to the Markov kernel $M_{t+1}$, and `weight_fn` corresponds to the potential function $G_t$.
 We first use `update_fn` to generate new particles from the current ones, weigh these particles using `weight_fn` and resample them with `resample_fn`.
-The `update_fn` and `weight_fn` functions must be batched by the called either using `jax.vmap` or `jax.pmap`.
-In Feynman-Kac terms, the algorithm goes roughly as follows: .. code:: M_t: update_fn G_t: weight_fn R_t: resample_fn idx = R_t(weights) x_t = x_tm1[idx] x_{t+1} = M_t(x_t) weights = G_t(x_{t+1}) Parameters ---------- rng_key Key used to generate pseudo-random numbers. state Current state of the SMC sampler: particles and their respective log-weights update_fn Function that takes an array of keys and particles and returns new particles. weight_fn Function that assigns a weight to the particles. resample_fn Function that resamples the particles. num_resampled The number of particles to resample.
+The `update_fn` and `weight_fn` functions must be batched by the caller either using `jax.vmap` or `jax.pmap`.
+In Feynman-Kac terms, the algorithm goes roughly as follows: .. code:: M_t: update_fn G_t: weight_fn R_t: resample_fn idx = R_t(weights) x_t = x_tm1[idx] x_{t+1} = M_t(x_t) weights = G_t(x_{t+1}) Parameters ---------- rng_key: PRNGKey Key used to generate pseudo-random numbers. state: SMCState Current state of the SMC sampler: particles and their respective weights. update_fn: Callable Function that takes an array of keys and particles and returns new particles. weight_fn: Callable Function that assigns a weight to the particles. resample_fn: Callable Function that resamples the particles. num_resampled: int, optional The number of particles to resample.
 This can be used to implement Waste-Free SMC :cite:p:`dau2020waste`, in which case we resample a number :math:`M<N` of particles, and the update function is in charge of returning :math:`N` samples.
-Returns ------- new_particles An array that contains the new particles generated by this SMC step. info An `SMCInfo` object that contains extra information about the SMC transition. """ updating_key, resampling_key = jax.random.split(rng_key, 2) num_particles = state.weights.shape[0] if num_resampled is None: num_resampled = num_particles resampling_idx = resample_fn(resampling_key, state.weights, num_resampled) particles = jax.tree.map(lambda x: x[resampling_idx], state.particles) keys = jax.random.split(updating_key, num_resampled) particles, update_info = update_fn(keys, particles, state.update_parameters) log_weights = weight_fn(particles) logsum_weights = jax.scipy.special.logsumexp(log_weights) normalizing_constant = logsum_weights - jnp.log(num_particles) weights = jnp.exp(log_weights - logsum_weights) return SMCState(particles, weights, state.update_parameters), SMCInfo( resampling_idx, normalizing_constant, update_info )
+Returns ------- new_state: SMCState The new SMCState containing updated particles and weights. info: SMCInfo An `SMCInfo` object that contains extra information about the SMC transition. """ updating_key, resampling_key = jax.random.split(rng_key, 2) num_particles = state.weights.shape[0] if num_resampled is None: num_resampled = num_particles resampling_idx = resample_fn(resampling_key, state.weights, num_resampled) particles = jax.tree.map(lambda x: x[resampling_idx], state.particles) keys = jax.random.split(updating_key, num_resampled) particles, update_info = update_fn(keys, particles, state.update_parameters) log_weights = weight_fn(particles) logsum_weights = logsumexp(log_weights) normalizing_constant = logsum_weights - jnp.log(num_particles) weights = jnp.exp(log_weights - logsum_weights) return SMCState(particles, weights, state.update_parameters), SMCInfo( resampling_idx, normalizing_constant, update_info )